About the Application Process

 • Check your emails (and Junk emails) to make sure you receive it as your application will lapse a week after being sent.

-• if you have an existing qualification at the same level or above as the one you are applying for**.
+• you have an existing qualification at the same level or above as the one you are applying for**.
 You will need to provide evidence of this at the time of your Pre Training Review or Selection Interview, before proceeding to enrolment.

-View LLN Robot assessment tips here
+View LLN Assessment tips here

 Application Requirement Questionnaire and Selection Interview

-The Application Requirement Questionnaire applies to all Health and Community courses.
+The Application Requirement Questionnaire applies to all Health and Community Services courses.
 This involves completing a questionnaire regarding the requirements of the course.

 Selection Interview